💧 LIQUIFY ~ INFORMATION ON THE FUTURE RELEASE

 ) are excluded.
 There is no need to use a .liquid

-suffix on these file names for Liquid syntax highlighting as it will work out of the box.
+suffix on these file names as Liquid syntax highlighting will be applied automatically.

 If for any reason the injections become problematic then please report an issue.